 A study revealed that in areas of iodine deficiency where millet is a great component of the diet, its ingestion may impart the start of endemic goiter.
 Therefore, if you have any thyroid concerns, it is advised that you consult your healthcare provider before including large amounts of millet in your diet.
 Aside from millet, you can also incorporate amaranth into your menu, which is high in nutritional value but also very drought-resistant with low water demand when compared to rice.

-Pecans or hazelnuts for almonds
+Eat almonds instead of Pecans or hazelnuts

 Almonds consume about a gallon of water per nut.
 California’s almond industry consumes approximately 1.1 trillion gallons of water every year, which is not helpful at times when the state is in one of its frequent droughts.
 Pecans and hazelnuts on the other hand need much less water and both nut crops can be grown in areas that don’t have a scarcity of water.

-Sunflower or safflower oil for palm oil
+Replace palm oil with Sunflower or safflower oil

 Cooking oils are tricky since the majority have some sort of ecological or social drawback.
 For example, the lifecycle of olive oil production includes a lot of water; canola and soybean crops are mainly GMO, and coconut trees become less productive as they age.